StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ---

-**Explanation**: Parameter expansion offers a more direct and efficient way to extract substrings compared to using external tools like `sed`.
+**Explanation**: Parameter expansion offers a more direct and efficient way to extract substrings than external tools like `sed`.

 ////
 //// tab | Removing a Suffix